-- · The battery voltage measured at the battery terminals of the solar charger. - · The current flowing from the solar charger into the battery. - The battery state indicates the battery charge stage or if external control is active.
-These are the possible states: Bulk
+• The battery voltage measured at the battery terminals of the solar charger.

+• The battery state indicates the battery charge stage or if external control is active.
+These are the possible states:

+Bulk

 During this stage the solar charger delivers as much charge current as possible to rapidly charge the batteries.
 When the battery voltage reaches the absorption voltage setting, the solar charger activates the absorption stage.